V1ron6/Offshore-2.0/README.md

 # Offshore Project
+# make sure to check the documentation folder for more information
 A full-stack e-commerce web application with a React frontend and Express.js backend.
 Features product browsing, shopping cart functionality, user authentication, and responsive design.

 ## Project Structure